dr-schlange/nallely-midi/docs/main.md

 * `min`: the min value of this parameter (usually 0)
 * `max`: the max value of this parameter (usually 127)
 * `description`: the description of the parameter
+* `init`: the initial value of the parameter when you power the device

 Here is an excerpt about how the NTS-1 configuration is described in YAML: